MichaelTimmermans/fusionsolar-charger-ha/README.md

 ## 🧠 How It Works

-This integration connects to the FusionSolar cloud API and retrieves charger data at regular intervals.
+This integration connects to the FusionSolar cloud API and retrieves App data at regular intervals.
 It uses Home Assistant’s DataUpdateCoordinator to efficiently manage updates and minimize API load.

 ---